-Saint Mary’s University of Minnesota awakens, nurtures, and empowers learners to ethical lives of service and leadership.
-At Saint Mary’s, students find in every classroom, whether in person or online, a relationship-driven, person-centered education.
-Through intense inquiry, students discover truths in the world and build character within themselves.
-Founded in 1912 and accredited by the Higher Learning Commission, Saint Mary’s University of Minnesota enrolls 5,600 students at its residential undergraduate college in Winona and its Schools of Graduate and Professional Programs, based in Minneapolis with programs offered in Rochester, other locations in Minnesota and Wisconsin, and fully online.
-As a Lasallian Catholic university welcoming all students, Saint Mary’s offers respected and affordable programs in a variety of areas leading to bachelor’s, bachelor’s completion, master’s certificate, specialist, and doctoral degrees.
+Founded in 1912 and accredited by the Higher Learning Commission, Saint Mary’s enrolls a total of 5,600 students at its residential undergraduate college in Winona and in its Schools of Graduate and Professional Programs based in Minneapolis with programs offered in Rochester, other locations in Minnesota and Wisconsin, and fully online.

 Ethics is about goodness.
 It is about what it means to be a good person and how to live a good life.
 A common misperception regards ethics as simply a list of rules.
-Yet, there is also a richer, deeper way of thinking about ethics, which seeks an understanding of what will allow one to flourish as a person, become more resilient, and contribute to the common good.
-Each of these terms is incredibly important to understand for the way in which we define them will allow for a more in-depth engagement.
+Yet there is also a richer, deeper way of thinking about ethics, which seeks an understanding of what will allow one to flourish as a person, become more resilient, and contribute to the common good.
+Each of these terms is incredibly important to understand, for the way in which we define them will allow for a more in-depth engagement.

-Saint John Baptist de La Salle, priest and founder of the Institute of the Brothers of the Christian Schools (De La Salle Christian Brothers), revolutionized education in France and beyond.
+Saint John Baptist De La Salle, priest and founder of the Institute of the Brothers of the Christian Schools (De La Salle Christian Brothers), revolutionized education in France and beyond.
 In addition to his considerable advancements in pedagogical theory and practice, he also fashioned an educational spirituality, in large part, by cultivating virtuous dispositions within his teachers by his own personal example and instruction.
 De La Salle understood the value of virtue: when his teachers nourished habits of goodness and excellence in themselves, they could better recognize and encourage them in their students.

-In The Twelve Virtues of a Good Teacher, De La Salle called attention to the virtues that he believed to be most essential for educators.
-These virtues, three centuries later, continue to be foundational to the charism and ethos of Lasallian schools worldwide including at Saint Mary’s University.
+In The Twelve Virtues of a Good Teacher,9 De La Salle called attention to the virtues that he believed to be most essential for educators.
+These virtues, three centuries later, continue to be foundational to the charism and ethos of Lasallian schools worldwide including at Saint Mary’s.
 Ever since De La Salle first invited teachers into his home, treated them like brothers, and cared about their formation as human beings, character education and virtue formation have been an integral part of Lasallian life and practice.

 The virtues approach has a long history dating back to the pre-Christian era of Ancient Greece.
 In fact, across time and history, nearly every society has been concerned with the flourishing of its citizens through an understanding of what constitutes the good life.
 Indeed, in a very clear and compelling manner, Plato and Aristotle offered a robust treatment of the subject.
-They agreed that virtue was the main ingredient of the good life and of personal happiness.
-Further, both Plato and Aristotle agreed on which virtues are fundamental.
-Through reason and observation of human nature, Plato defined the virtues as: sophia (wisdom), andreia (courage), sophrosune (self-restraint) and dikaiosune (justice).
+They agreed that virtue was the main ingredient of the good life and of personal happiness.10 Further, both Plato and Aristotle agreed on which virtues are fundamental.
+Through reason and observation of human nature, Plato defined the virtues as: sophia (wisdom), andreia (courage), sophrosune (self-restraint), and dikaiosune (justice).
 His student, Aristotle, extended the discussion in the Nicomachean Ethics.
 These ancient philosophers understood the relationship between the virtues and a flourishing individual11 and a flourishing society—one that also uniquely contributes to a flourishing democracy.
-In fact, according to Aristotle, happiness is “activity in accordance with virtue.”
-A flourishing society is simply inconceivable without virtuous individuals.
+In fact, according to Aristotle, happiness is “activity in accordance with virtue.”12 A flourishing society is simply inconceivable without virtuous individuals.

 As previously indicated, virtues have global relevance because of the consistency with which they are valued across cultures and time, even if the particular expressions of them may differ by culture or era.
-For example, there has never been a culture that valued lying and cowardice just as no parent would desire his or her child to be foolish, intemperate, cowardly, or unjust.
-All cultures and faith traditions value similar fundamental character traits, and so it is not surprising, then, that research in this area has concluded that the virtues are consistent across religions and philosophical traditions.
+For example, there has never been a culture that valued lying and cowardice13 just as no parent would desire his or her child to be foolish, intemperate, cowardly, or unjust.
+All cultures and faith traditions value similar fundamental character traits, and so it is not surprising, then, that research in this area has concluded the virtues are consistent across religions and philosophical traditions.14

 Virtue in Context

 Individuals, however, do not come into the world with their character fully formed.
-An individual’s character is developed over time by learning about character virtues, following the good witness of others (e.g., family members and teachers), and practicing character virtues themselves—even then, it remains an individual choice to live virtuously.
-Indeed, we only become virtuous when we make the decision to act virtuously and become people of character.
+An individual’s character is developed over time by learning about character virtues, following the good witness of others (e.g., family members and teachers), and practicing character virtues themselves.
+Even then, it remains an individual choice to live virtuously.
+Indeed, we only become virtuous when we make the decision to act virtuously and become people of good character.
 Even though it is the individual who becomes the virtuous person, schools can foster a supportive environment that reinforces virtuous living.
-Given all these reasons, we eagerly affirm that virtues are learned and schools have a responsibility to teach them, for “the ultimate aim of character education is not only to make individuals better persons but to create the social and institutional conditions within which all human beings can flourish.”
+Given all these reasons, we eagerly affirm that virtues are learned and schools have a responsibility to teach them,19 for “the ultimate aim of character education is not only to make individuals better persons but to create the social and institutional conditions within which all human beings can flourish.”20

 Virtues are “firm attitudes, stable dispositions, habitual perfections of intellect and will that govern our actions, order our passions, and guide our conduct according to reason and faith.
-They make possible ease, self-mastery, and joy in leading a morally good life.”
-Saint Thomas Aquinas understood the virtues to have an empowering quality, whereby inherent in each virtue is also the capacity to bring about morally good action.
-Thus, a person of character displays actions directed toward the good and possesses dispositions ordered toward the good that help make those actions possible.
+They make possible ease, self-mastery, and joy in leading a morally good life.”21 Saint Thomas Aquinas understood the virtues to have an empowering quality, whereby inherent in each virtue is also the capacity to bring about morally good action.22 Thus, a person of character displays actions directed toward the good and possesses dispositions ordered toward the good that help make those actions possible.

 The Cardinal Virtues